kp-hue/kp-hue/README.md

 - 👋 Hi, I’m @kp-hue
 - 👀 I’m interested in learning how to read and write code
 - 🌱 I’m currently learning patience
-- 📫 you can text me on Instagram
+- 📫 you can message me on Instagram

 <!---
 kp-hue/kp-hue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.